openstack-archive/kolla-kubernetes/doc/source/deployment-guide.rst

 .. note::

-   Until this step is done, the 'watch -d kubectl get pods --all-namespaces' command will not return information.
+   Until this step is done, the `watch terminal` will not return information.

 The CNI driver is the networking driver that Kubernetes uses.
 Kolla uses Canal currently in the gate and tests with it hundreds of times per day via